-Lichenification refers to an area of hard, thickened skin.
+Lichenification refers to areas of hard, thickened skin.
 It generally results from continual rubbing or itching but may result from an underlying condition.

 There are two main types of lichenification, each with

 Keep reading for more information about this issue and how to treat it.

 Lichenification is a term to describe hard, thickened areas of skin.
 These areas usually form due to repeated rubbing or scratching.

 There are two main types of lichenification: primary and secondary.

 Primary lichenification results mainly from behavior — continual scratching or rubbing.

 When an underlying medical condition is responsible for the lichenification, healthcare professionals classify it as secondary lichenification.